-Clinical Trials and Research
+Breast Cancer Clinical Trials and Research

-A clinical trial may provide you access to promising new treatments or approaches that are often not available outside the clinical trial setting.
+By participating in a clinical trial, you may get access to promising new treatments or approaches that are not generally available.
 The treatment being studied may be more effective than the current standard treatment.
-Results from a clinical trial that you participate in may help others in the future and are key to moving the field of cancer research forward.
+In addition, you can feel good that your participation may help others in the future.
+You will help us move cancer research forward.
 Discuss your treatment options, including the possibility of participating in a clinical trial, with your breast cancer medical team.

-Deciding about a Clinical Trial
+Participating in a Clinical Trial

 Choosing to participate in a clinical trial is an important personal decision.
 It is also a voluntary one.
 You may not qualify for every clinical trial.
 It will depend on the purpose and phase of the trial.
 Before participating, you must meet all the eligibility criteria for the trial.
 You must also give your informed consent.
 Before deciding to join a clinical trial, consult with your doctor, your family members, or friends.
 Also, you can speak with the study research staff and ask questions about specific trials.

 How can I find a Breast Cancer Clinical Trial?

 Ask your doctor if you may be a candidate for a clinical trial.
 For a list of currently open breast cancer clinical trials, you can search for breast cancer clinical trials.